KB-Gowda/BSF_Quantitative_Genomics/Genetic Parameters and Genotype-by-Diet (G × D) Interactions/data.md

-# Phenotypes and SNP Genotypes of Black Soldier Fly (*Hermetia illucens*) from a Breeding Trial
+# Phenotypes and SNP Genotypes of Australian Black soldier fly (*Hermetia illucens*) from a breeding trial

 ## Description
-This dataset contains phenotypic and SNP genotypic data from a Black Soldier Fly (*Hermetia illucens*) breeding trial.
-The phenotypic dataset contains 2,097 individuals measured for four growth traits under three dietary treatments.
+This dataset contains phenotypic and SNP genotypic data from a Black soldier fly (*Hermetia illucens*) breeding trial.

-The dataset supports analyses of genetic parameters, and genotype × diet interactions of growth traits.
+The dataset supports analyses of genetic parameters, and genotype × diet interactions of growth traits in Australian Black soldier fly larvae (BSFL).

 ---